 MEMORIALS

 This page is dedicated to those we have known and loved, and who have gone on to their eternal home.
 Due to recent advances in technology, we are now able to post videos that celebrate the lives of our loved ones so that they can be seen by anyone who was unable to attend their memorial services, or so that we who remain can simply watch, remember and reflect.
-Posted here you will find memorial slide shows set to music, or recordings of full memorial services, depending on what is available to post.
+Posted here you will find memory photographs, memorial slide shows set to music, or recordings of full memorial services, depending on what is available to post.
 If available, we will also provide links to pdf files showing printed bulletins from the memorial services, as well as the life stories of those remembered.

-Videos of Remembrance
+Videos and Photos of Remembrance

-• HELEN BLEM: A WALKING BIBLE, A SERVANT OF THE LORD
+• HELEN BLEM: "A WALKING BIBLE, A SERVANT OF THE LORD"

 Seldom is there seen a person so humble, so grounded in Scripture, so ready to share her faith as Helen Blem.
 She spent her life serving the Lord and taking care of her family.